Some links in this post may be affiliate links

 If you would like to add these plants to your collection, Crassula tetragona is available online on Etsy (Link to Etsy).

-Miniature Pine Tree (Crassula tetragona) blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula tetragona indoors, give it bright light with 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in spring and summer.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and to prevent lopsided growth.